The Shot Tower

 Today, it rates among Tasmania's top visitor attractions, but its original function was industrial, turning a hazardous mix of hot lead, arsenic and antimony into ammunition.

-The Shot Tower, eleven kilometres south of Hobart in Taroona, furnishes a rare window into manufacturing history and at the same time rewards visitors with remarkable views at the top of over 300 wooden steps.
+The Shot Tower, 11 kilometres south of Hobart in Taroona, furnishes a rare window into manufacturing history and at the same time rewards visitors with remarkable views at the top of over 300 wooden steps.

 It also offers a few little mysteries including the claim by its builder, Joseph Moir, that his massive circular sandstone block tower was constructed in less than a year.
 His sign remains for all to see:

 "This shot tower was built by the proprietor, Joseph Moir, in the year 1870.
 In its erection he acted as Engineer, Architect, Carpenter and Overseer.
 With merely the assistance of two masons it was completed in 8 months, when the secrets of shotmaking had to be discovered.
 After many persevering efforts the first shot was dropped on the 8th of September 1870."

 In fact, it's certain the Shot Tower took eight years to build, not eight months as Moir claimed.
 But it was – it is – a remarkable construction: tapered and nearly 60 metres tall, the tower's base is 10 metres in diameter and the walls a metre thick; at the top, where it tapers to 3.9 metres, the walls thin to about half a metre.
 While shot towers were once common, this is the world's last tower of its type.

 The original complex also included a gunpowder magazine, the furnace for shot preparation and a three level stone factory.
 Moir's precise – if dangerous – metallic stew was prepared in the furnace, brought as ingots to the top of the tower, re-smelted and poured through a colander, a steel plate with holes drilled through it.